exercism/javascript/exercises/concept/windowing-system/.docs/instructions.md

 // => 200
 ```

-## 3. Define a Window class
+## 3. Define a ProgramWindow class

-Define a `Window` class with the following fields:
+Define a `ProgramWindow` class with the following fields:

 - `screenSize`: holds a fixed value of type `Size` with `width` 800 and `height` 600
 - `size` : holds a value of type `Size`, the initial value is the default value of the `Size` instance